mrdandelion6/Learn-to-Code/topics/using-vim/vim.md

 :e /path/to/file
 # opens the file in the current buffer
 ```
-we will now go over some default keybinds. to begin with, you can fuzzily search all keybinds with `<leader> + s + k`. you need neovim set up with kickstart.nvim for this bind.
+we will now go over some default keybinds. to begin with, you can fuzzily search all keybinds with `<leader> + s + k`. you need neovim set up with kickstart.nvim for this bind. if you are using vanilla vim, you can use the `:map` command in command mode.

-## text editing
-- i: enter insert mode
-- a: enter insert mode to the right of cursor
-- v: enter visual mode
-- ctrl+v: enter visual block mode (select columns)
-- u: undo last change
-- ctrl + r: redo
-- x: delete character
-- s: delete character and enter insert mode
-- y: yank text
-    - before yanking, have cursor at either the beginning or end of the text you want to yank
-    - press y to begin yank
-    - press a motion key to yank text up till there
-    - eg) yank a paragraph below cursor: y + }
-    - doesn't have to be y + } at same time, can be y, }
-- p: paste yanked text
-- O: insert blank link below cursor and enter insert mode
-- o: insert blank link below cursor, move cursor down, and edit insert mode
-- d: delete text and yanks
-    - same as yank
-- diw: delete word under cursor and yank
-- dip: delete inner paragraph. note that di} doesn't work for this
-- dd: delete line and yanks
-- D: delete from cursor to end of line
-- c: delete and enter insert mode
-    - same as yank
-- ciw: delete word under cursor and enter insert mode
-- cip: change inner paragraph
-- cc: delete line and enter insert mODE
-- C: delete from cursor to end of line and enter insert mode
-- _d: delete line without yank
-    - same as yank
-- _dd: delete line without yank
-- gd: go to definition (implementation)
-- gD: go to declaration (prototype)
-- gc: comment text
-    - same as yank
-- gcc: comment line
-- >>: indent line out
-- <<: indent line in
-- ==: auto indent line
+# default keybinds and motions

 ## movement
 ### h, j, k, l (single character)